KyleGospo/docs.bazzite.gg/src/Gaming/Game_Launchers.md

 Make sure "**Apply known fixes automatically**" and "**Use UMU as Proton runtime**" are both checked in the settings.

-### Gamepass / Microsoft Store Games (Cloud Streaming)
+### Game Pass and Microsoft Store Games (Xbox Cloud Gaming)

+!!! note

+    A Game Pass Ultimate subscription is required to use [Xbox Cloud Gaming](https://www.xbox.com/en-us/play) except for select games like Fornite.

-Games installed from the Microsoft Store do **not** run on desktop Linux unless you use a xCloud client like [Greenlight](https://github.com/unknownskl/greenlight).
-Fortnite can also be played via xCloud without a Gamepass subscription using this method.
+Games installed from the Microsoft Store do **not** run unless you use a Xbox Cloud Gaming client like [Greenlight](https://github.com/unknownskl/greenlight).
+Fortnite can also be played via this method **without** a Game Pass subscription with Xbox Cloud Gaming.

 ## Auto-Mounting Game Drives